-Bevond the Members' Center, in the southwest corner of the building, the Members' Room was originally a reading room for members of the Academy.
+R MEMBERS' ROOM Beyond the Members' Center, in the southwest corner of the building, the Members' Room was originally a reading room for members of the Academy.
 On the walls above the dark walnut panels are stylized insignias of eight of the world's great universities of the 1920s.
-During the restoration, conservators cleaned and removed over-painting, returning the imagery to its original grandeur.
 The carving on the fireplace is an art deco rendering of the Academy's seal.
 This room, which is now used for meetings and social functions, also contains a display case that provides information about the Academy's medals and awards.

 In the southeast corner of the building, the Board Room features a decorative light fixture in the shape of a globe based on a 1515 map by Leonardo da Vinci.
-The newly restored portrait above the fireplace imagines a scene with President Lincoln signing the Academy's charter in the presence of its founders.
+The portrait above the fireplace imagines a scene with President Lincoln signing the Academy's charter in the presence of its founders.